neoreeps/auto_crypto/README.md

 Yes, this could all be combined differently, but I like to mix shell and python.

 # build/run
+copy the crypto.env.template to crypto.env and update with your information

 ```
 docker build -t auto_crypto .
 ```